Reducing the Resources Required by ADAPT-VQE Using Coupled Exchange Operators and Improved Subroutines: Results

 Orbital optimization, as proposed in Ref.~\cite{Fitzpatrick_2024}, is also compatible with our proposed algorithm.
 However, while this technique may be advantageous when considering larger molecules and/or basis sets, its impact is negligible in the case of the minimal STO-3G basis set.
 Therefore, we do not consider it in this section.
-We refer to App.~\ref{ap:orbital_opt} for details about orbital optimization and its impact on CEO-ADAPT-VQE.
+We refer to Sec.~III of the Supplementary Information for details about orbital optimization and its impact on CEO-ADAPT-VQE.

-Figure \ref{fig:combining_proposals} compares the current state of the art of ADAPT-VQE against the original protocol.
-For an analysis of the individual impact of each of these strategies on CEO-ADAPT-VQE, we refer to App.~\ref{ap:combining_proposals}.
+Figures \ref{fig:combining_proposals_circuit} and \ref{fig:combining_proposals_meas} compare the current state of the art of ADAPT-VQE against the original protocol.
+For an analysis of the individual impact of each of these strategies on CEO-ADAPT-VQE, we refer to Sec.~II of the Supplementary Information.
 In the following, we consider an algorithm implementing all strategies simultaneously: TETRIS-CEO-ADAPT-VQE enhanced with OGM and HR (which we label CEO-ADAPT-VQE* for simplicity).
-This hardware-efficient and cost-frugal variant of ADAPT-VQE, reflecting the improvements of recent years, is compared against GSD-ADAPT-VQE.
+This hardware-efficient and cost-frugal variant of ADAPT-VQE, reflecting the improvements of recent years, is compared against GSD-ADAPT-VQE and UCCSD-VQE (implemented with lexical ordering and a single Trotter step).
 In the spirit of the original algorithm of Ref.~\cite{Grimsley_2019}, the latter algorithm uses a pool of generalized single and double fermionic excitations.
 In this case, we employ a vanilla approach where the gradient observables are not subject to grouping, such that the cost of step \ref{step:meas_gradients} scales with $\mathcal{O}(N^8)$.
 Further, we implement the circuits generated by GSD operators using ladders of CNOTs.
 In the case of doubles (which dominate costs), each circuit contains $16(n^{(df)}-1)$ entangling gates (where $n^{(df)}$ denotes the number of qubits the operator acts on nontrivially).
 Note that as of today, schemes exist for measuring the GSD gradients at $\mathcal{O}(N^6)$ cost \cite{Liu2021} and for implementing double fermionic excitation evolutions with $2n^{(df)}+5$ CNOTs \cite{yordanov2020circuits}.
 However, our implementation aims to reflect the knowledge at the time of the proposal of ADAPT-VQE.

 It was shown in Ref.~\cite{anastasiou2023} that the cost of measuring the constituent strings of QEs at step \ref{step:meas_gradients} of ADAPT-VQE is upper bounded by $8N$ times the cost of one naive energy evaluation (for the same error).
 This is our estimate for the cost of this step in CEO-ADAPT-VQE with OGM.
 By similar arguments, the cost of this step when the measurements are done naively is $4N_s$, where $N_s$ is the number of distinct Pauli strings to be measured.
 This is our estimate for the cost of estimating the GSD gradients.